kritanjalijain/ML_from_Scratch/Log.md

 ## Day 5 : September 03, 2020

 **Today's Progress** :
-1. Completed onramp MATALB course about the basics of MATLAB and implemented it in three projects.
+1. Implemented linear regression using multiple variables.
-1. Predicted multiple linear regression hypotheses simultaneously using matrices in Octave.
+1. Apart from octave and MATLAB, I explored ML using python libraries like Pandas, Numpy and OpenCV.
    1. Item 3a
    1. Item 3b